 That often means learning how to notice patterns before they escalate.
 You may begin to understand why certain situations leave you flooded, shut down, irritable, or disconnected.
 You may also learn what helps you recover more effectively, communicate more clearly, and respond with more intention.

 This kind of counseling can support concerns such as anxiety, stress, depression, grief, anger, relationship tension, life transitions, low self-esteem, and emotional overwhelm.
 It can also help when nothing seems dramatically wrong, but you still do not feel like yourself.
+If stress is taking up too much room in your day, the guide to managing daily overwhelm offers a few practical places to begin.

 A practical guide to emotional wellness counseling